Salesian Sisters of Don Bosco: History

 When the Sisters arrived in Battersea, London in 1902 only one of the first group of could speak English.
 They set to in their role supporting the educational work of the Salesians, supervising the domestic arrangements for the community and the pupils.
 They also found time to undertake some informal education by running an out-of-school club for the disadvantaged children of the area.
 This was the first of many such clubs that continue to be run by the Sisters up and down the country.
 World War II brought to an end the work in Dovercourt and Soho where both houses were so badly damaged as to render them uninhabitable.

 In 1908, the first Salesian Sisters arrived in the U.S. and settled in New Jersey.
 From there, Salesian youth and outreach programs spread to Canada and throughout New England, as well as other parts of the country, including Florida, Louisiana, Texas, and California.

 In 1920 the first four Sisters came to Ireland, three Italians and one English of Irish parents, and started their work in Limerick.
 The sisters run a primary school, Scoil Mhuire Banríon na hÉireann (the "School of Mary, Queen of Ireland") in Caherdavin, a suburb of Limerick city.

-They also opened a school in Guwahati, Assam, India called St. Mary's School in the year 1924 which is still the best school in the entire region.

 In 2017 the work of Sister Carolin Tahhan Fachakh in Syria was recognised by the United States Secretary of State who awarded her an International Women of Courage Award.
 Sister Carol runs a nursery in war-torn Aleppo that cares for mothers and children irrespective of faith.
 The sisters teach mothers to sew.
 Sister Carol who had been nominated under President Obama spoke out against President Trump and in support of the Syrian president Bashar al-Assad.